Nettsu/DrivenByGrass/README.md

 # DrivenByGrass
-Bitwig Studio extensions to support several controllers.
-This is a fork of DrivenByMoss by Jürgen Moßgraber, I made some changes to the APC40 mk2 controller specific to my Bitwig workflow, which include:
+Bitwig Studio extension for APC40 mk2.
+This is a fork of DrivenByMoss by Jürgen Moßgraber, I made some changes specific to my Bitwig workflow, which include:
 - Changing the ninth column from launching scenes to launching clips of the ninth track
 - All faders now go up to 0db, instead of +6db
 - The default view is now session view